SciNim/fmu.nim/README.md

 It is capable of creating a working FMU.
 It does so by:

-1. Creating `inc.so` in almost pure Nim.
+1. Creating `inc.so` in pure Nim.
 2. Embedding the `inc.so` within the `.fmu` file.
-3. Creates the folder structure
+3. Creating the folder structure
-4. The XML file is taken from the C version.
+4. Creating the XML file.
+5. Packaging everything in a zip file and changing the extension into .fmu.

 ### How to test it?
 Go to the `examples` folder.

 The following command will generate `inc.so` and embed it into `inc.fmu`:
 ```
-$ nim c -r inc
+$ nim c -r -d:fmu inc
 ```
+The `-d:fmu` forces the creation of a FMU.

 Then test it:
 ```